jimmy-lan/interactive-blocks/README.md

 The design of some prebuilt components were inspired by Google's material design.

-The left-arrow icon was taken from Google's Material Design Icons.
+The arrow-right icon was taken from Google's Material Design Icons.
 Thanks to Google!

 **Note: InteractiveBlocks.js has no production dependencies.**